Group conversations are daunting for beginners.

 You will notice Party Pooper takes the conversation where it cannot go anywhere else.

-Beautiful conversation are like an ebb and flow of an ocean wave.
+Beautiful conversations are like an ebb and flow of an ocean wave.
 They come and go naturally between water and land.
-But be doesn’t pass the buck along to anyone else and neither does he throw any new meat on the fire.

 He just goes on a new road, all for himself, and it’s a dead end road.

-That’s another common mistake, and when it happens you will notice that there’s a pause when nobody says anything.
+That’s another common mistake, and when it happens you will notice that there’s a pause within the group where nobody says anything.

 3. Conversation Hijacking – And You Guys Are Out

-The biggest issue of them all was that Party Pooper took a conversation that was all about the people in the group, all about “us” and swung it in the opposite direction.
+The biggest issue of them all was that Party Pooper took a conversation that was all about the people in the group and turned into a “me, me, me fest“.

 Imagine an inclusive line, and that line was all around the group.
 Everybody was in it, and that’s one of the reasons why everyone was so engaged and enraptured.